 Procedures for claiming forgiveness.
-If the individual died in a combat zone or as a result of a terroristic or military action outside the United States, use the following procedures for filing a claim for income tax forgiveness.
+If the individual died in a combat zone or as a result of a terroristic or military action, use the following procedures for filing a claim for income tax forgiveness.

-- 1) File Form 1040 if a tax return has not been filed for the tax year.
-Form W-2 must accompany the return. - 2) File Form 1040X if a tax return has been filed.
+- File Form 1040 if a tax return has not been filed for the tax year.
+Form W-2 must accompany the return. - File Form 1040X if a tax return has been filed.
 A separate Form 1040X must be filed for each year in question.